saveyak/FusionTable-Map-custom-legend/README.md

 4) Modify the template HTML file.
 Look for lines commented with "MODIFY" to insert:
 - your preferred title
 - map center and zoom level
+- header of your geocoded location data column
-- Google Fusion Table ID number
+- Google Fusion Table ID number (see File > About this Table)
-- Location column
-- styleId and templateId to match the colored markers and info window in your GFT
+- styleId and templateId to match your colored markers and info window (see Map > Publish > Get JavaScript and HMTL)
-- content and colors for your legend.
-For your legend, display your non-numerical data column (such as TypeText).
+- text labels and colors for your legend (to match those in your Table and your Map feature styles) For your legend, display your non-numerical data column (such as TypeText).
 One advantage to doing all of this in GitHub is the built-in code editor.
 Or you can use any text editing tool on your desktop.

 5) Host your new template file on a web server.
 One advantage to using GitHub is its Pages features, which is how I display the Demo sites above.